wnederhof/basecode/README.md

 Licensed under MIT.

 # Credits
-- The `new` template is mostly a "templified" version of the template generated using Spring Initializr.
+- The `new` template is derived from the template generated using Spring Boot Initializr.
 - The `frontend` template is mostly based on NextJS templates.